Burial Insurance for Overweight People

 Many overweight applicants fall into one of a few common categories.
 These aren’t “medical verdicts,” but they help explain why some people get immediate coverage and others get offered modified benefits.

-Scenario 4: Higher BMI with multiple conditions or recent hospitalizations.
+The fourth scenario is higher BMI with multiple conditions or recent hospitalizations.
 This is where many direct-to-consumer companies decline people incorrectly or push them into overpriced options.
 In these cases, the best strategy is usually to compare both simplified issue and guaranteed issue options, then choose the path that balances affordability with realistic approval odds.
+Our resource on burial insurance quotes shows how to run that comparison effectively across multiple carriers from a single starting point.

 How Much Burial Insurance Should an Overweight Person Buy?